nopnop2002/esp-idf-time-logging/README.md

 # API
 - Enable logging with current date & time.
  The format is the same as the strftime function.
- Formatting errors are not taken into account.
+ Illegal formats are not considered.
  Unfortunately the format of the strftime function does not have milliseconds.
 ```
 time_logging_init("%Y/%m/%d %H:%M:%S");